WebCakes/flex-widget/readme.txt

 = Is there a way to filter the widget output? =

 Absolutely.
-Changing the output can be done a few different ways, but the most common alternatives involve using the "`simple_image_widget_output`" filter or overriding the template in your theme.
+Changing the output can be done a few different ways, but the most common alternatives involve using the "`flex_widget_output`" filter or overriding the template in your theme.

-To use the template method, copy "`widget.php`" from the "`/templates`" directory in the plugin to a "`/simple-image-widget`" directory in your theme.
+To use the template method, copy "`widget.php`" from the "`/templates`" directory in the plugin to a "`/flex-widget`" directory in your theme.
 Then update as you wish.
 It's also possible to create a custom template specific to each sidebar in your theme using the following default template hierarchy:

-* `{theme}/simple-image-widget/{sidebar_id}_widget.php`
+* `{theme}/flex-widget/{sidebar_id}_widget.php`
-* `{theme}/simple-image-widget/widget.php`
+* `{theme}/flex-widget/widget.php`
 * `{plugin}/templates/widget.php`

 _Always use a [child theme](https://codex.wordpress.org/Child_Themes) to make changes if you acquired your theme from a third-party and you expect it to be updated.
 Otherwise, you run the risk of losing your customizations._